How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Want to avoid tariffs?

 Are you looking to avoid tariffs on Chinese goods?
 Sourcing from Vietnam is one of your best options.
-Cosmo Sourcing has been helping clients find suppliers in Vietnam since 2013 and will expand our services in the coming year.
-If interested, check out our Vietnam Sourcing page or contact info@cosmosourcing.com.
+Cosmo Sourcing has been helping clients find suppliers in Vietnam since 2013 and plans to expand its services in the coming year.
+If you're interested, please visit our Vietnam Sourcing page or contact us at info@cosmosourcing.com

 Existing Tariffs and Duty Taxes

-Remember that there are still existing duties and fees applicable to most products in addition to the new tariffs.
+Please note that existing duties and fees still apply to most products, in addition to the new tariffs.
 You should find the existing duties using the same link to the HTS database.
 This database has the duty listed: https://hts.usitc.gov/

 In the above, you’ll notice multiple columns from left to right.
 They are